 Our Top Picks

-Speeds range from 153 watts at 1,750 rpm all the way up to 880 watts at a full speed of 3,450 rpm.
-It’s also compatible with automation systems Hayward, Pentair, and Zodiac, which allow it to operate independently.
+Speeds range from 153 watts at 1,750 revolutions per minute (rpm) all the way up to 880 watts at a full speed of 3,450 rpm.
+It’s also compatible with automation systems like Hayward, Pentair, and Zodiac that allow it to operate independently.

 When set properly, this pump can save you up to 80 percent in operating costs.
 This pump puts out 1.65 horsepower, making it powerful enough to handle large pools, while its hydraulic design allows for quieter operation than similar-sized pumps.
 It features both 1.5-inch and 2-inch fittings and requires a 230-volt power supply.

 This powerful single-speed 1-horsepower inground pool pump is compatible with a wide range of electronic chlorine generation systems that convert salt into chlorine, making it ideal for saltwater inground pools.
 It’s capable of pumping 4,200 gallons per hour, making it well suited to pools up to 33,000 gallons.